How to Start a Corporation in Wyoming

 The incorporator(s) should sign an Incorporator’s Statement with complete names and addresses of each initial director and store it in the corporate records book.

 This document names the initial director(s) that will serve until the board of directors is elected during the first shareholder meeting.
 It should be stored with the rest of your corporate records.

 Step 4: File the Wyoming Articles of Incorporation

 You will need to file the Wyoming Articles of Incorporation to set up a corporation in Wyoming.
-The Articles of Incorporation is the document that officially creates your Wyoming corporation.
 You may file it by mail or online with the Wyoming Secretary of State.
 The filing cost is $100.